For the first time since it closed its borders in 2020.

 Even before China reopened its borders, wearing a face mask has not been required for locals and tourists.
 But it is strongly encouraged to do so in certain public settings like trains or buses.

-Starting in March 2023, Hong Kong and Macau have lifted their mask mandates as well!
+Since March 2023, Hong Kong and Macau have lifted their mask mandates as well!

 Preparing for your trip to China